 Michael Clarke Duncan has a magnificent sequence where he employs threats around a pool table but Jones becomes progressively more campier after he is left to be the sole villain in the latter scenes.
 Even former Beverly Hills 90210 (1990-2000) star Brian Austin Green, an actor who has never much impressed one before, plays with a good deal of laidback charismatic ease in the lead role.
 On the other hand, Robert Carradine gives an awfully silly performance in what is otherwise a Jeffrey Combs role as a bug-eyed crazy scientist.

 Cross is also the only of these action team films of 2010 that actually enters into fantasy.
 However, these elements seem half-baked and rather silly – crosses of invulnerability, bloodlines descended from the gods, the need for sacrifices to activate a staff of power, immortal villains seeking to bring about the end of the world so they can die.
 There is some vague mythological justification for this but the film freely mixes Ancient Egyptian, Judaic and Greek mythology without concern for incongruity (or quite possibly even having read up on any of the figures it throws in).
 These elements are displayed with little imagination – for all Brian Austin Green’s magic cross of the title, it gets to do surprisingly little in the film – and could have easily been stripped out as all that we have is at heart a routine action film.

-Patrick Durham and many of the cast later returned with a sequel Cross Wars (2017).
+Patrick Durham and many of the cast later returned with the sequels Cross Wars (2017) and Cross 3 (2019).